harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-workflows/build-scan-push-sto-ci.md

    2. Select **New Connector**, then select **Code Repositories** > **GitHub**.
    3. Set the [GitHub connector settings](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference) as appropriate.
       - Use **Account** for the [URL type](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference/#url-type).
-      - This tutorial uses Harness Cloud, so select **Connect through Harness Platform** when prompted for the connectivity mode.
+      - This workflow uses Harness Cloud, so select **Connect through Harness Platform** when prompted for the connectivity mode.

 ## Set up your pipeline